 The lat pull down is a compound exercise meaning more than one joint is moving.
-During the concentric and eccentric phrase, the shoulder, elbow and wrist move.
+During the concentric and eccentric phase, the shoulder, elbow and wrist move.

 The lat pull down is designed to target many muscles of the back, most notably the latissimus dorsi or lats for short.
 The latissimus dorsi is the prime mover or agonist muscle.
 Meaning the Latissimus dorsi brings about the movement in the first place.
 The antagonist or opposing muscle to the latissimus dorsi is the deltoids.
 Whilst the latissimus dorsi is contracting the deltoids are lengthening and relaxing.

 The primary joint actions that occur during the lat pull down are listed below however, it is important to note that accessory joint motions occur depending on how the individual performs the exercise.

 During the Concentric Phase (pulling bar towards the chest)